 For the spicy roasted chickpeas:

-- 1 can chickpeas drained rinsed and patted dry.
+- 15 oz can of chickpeas drained, rinsed and patted dry

-- 2 packages pita each pita cut into 8 triangles
+- 2 packages pita bread each cut into 8 triangles

 - 1 cup roma tomatoes quartered